nabsabraham/my-website/content/home/posts.md

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Recent Posts"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5